 Christmas is a wonderful time of year, but it can also bring extra chaos and clutter.
-Let’s simplify Christmas and make things easier and less stressful so you can enjoy the meaning and magic of the festive season with your family and loved ones.
-Check out this post for 4 reasons to declutter your home before Christmas.
+Check out this post for 4 reasons to declutter your home before Christmas and where to start.

 PREPARING FOR CHRISTMAS

 Christmas is an exciting and busy time of year for many of us.
 There is so much to plan and organise and our homes, calendars, minds and hearts become full of things to do, places to be and people to see.